JuliAne/easteasteast/README.md

 ### aae data

 - Copy "aae_data" to "/drupal/sites/all/modules/"
-- Edit "aae_data_helper.php" and set the internal server-path's
+- Edit "aae_data_helper.php" and set the internal server-path's & other variables
-- Login to Drupal admin account
+- Login to your Drupal-backend
 - Select group "Custom Modules" and enable "AAE Data"
 - call URLs .../akteure or .../events (not working? then reinstall module and try again)

+#### Issues

+The performance of Drupal can vary immensively depending on your webhost.
+Take a look @ https://drupal.stackoverflow.com to receive further information on how to solve this issue.
+Pro-tips: Change the DB-Host in settings.php from "localhost" to "127.0.0.1" and activate Drupal's internal cache or use memcache.